opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 and data from it included in the dataset definition's output.

-The `prescriptions` table differs from `patient_demographics` in that `prescriptions` is an event-level table, while `patient_demographics` is a patient table.
+The `prescriptions` table differs from `patient_demographics` in that `prescriptions` is an *event-level table*, while `patient_demographics` is a *patient table*.

 We will cover the difference between these more later.
 For now, it is sufficient to understand that `prescriptions` may contain multiple entries per patient.
-To find the most recently prescribed code, we have to sort the entries and then select the latest per patient.

 We add the most recently prescribed Dictionary of Medicines and Devices code for a patient.
 This is done by sorting the table by `processing_date` and picking the last entry for a patient.
 You can see the `sort_by` method described in the [ehrQL reference](ehrql-reference.md#212-sort-by-column-pick-last).

-!!! todo
-    Allude to working with dates.
+We will see more on working with dates in a later tutorial.

 #### Parentheses